JuliaPy/SymPy.jl/examples/tutorial.md

 ```

-These methods are not restricted to polynomial expressions and will work with other.
-For example, `factor` identifies this as a factorable object in terms of the variable `exp(x)`:
+These methods are not restricted to polynomial expressions and will
+work with other expressions.
+For example, `factor` identifies the
+following as a factorable object in terms of the variable `exp(x)`:

 ```
 factor(exp(2x) + 3exp(x) + 2)